 Institutional tuition fee amount

 The institutional tuition fee depends on the programme.
-The institutional tuition fees for the academic year 2024-2025 are still subject to change.
-Final fees will be announced by early 2024 at the latest on the study programme pages.
+The institutional tuition fees for the academic year 2024-2025 are known.
+You can find them on the study programme pages.
 Find your study programme.

 The legal tuition, set by the Dutch government, is applicable to EU/EEA*, Swiss or Surinamese students who have not yet obtained a Bachelor’s degree in the Netherlands.
 There are some exceptions to these conditions.
 If you do not meet the above conditions and are from an EU/EEA country, you qualify for the EU/EEA institutional tuition fee.
 If you are from a non-EU/EEA country (excl.
 Switzerland and Suriname), you qualify for the non-EU/EEA institutional tuition fee.